 In recognition of these efforts, Gross was awarded the Matthew Eyton Activist Award by actress Jorja Fox at PETA’s 25th Anniversary Gala.
 Gross continues to guide Farm Forward’s work with corporations.

 Reinventing the Poultry Industry

 When it comes to the treatment of chickens and poultry, anything goes.
 No farmed animals suffer more than poultry, so the animal movement has increasingly focused its energy on this worst-of-the-worst industry.
 With assistance from Farm Forward, the 2.5 million member strong ASPCA has launched the first-ever national campaign targeting “broiler” chickens, the name the industry has given to chickens raised for meat.
-This groundbreaking campaign just might permanently alter the nature of the poultry industry by focusing consumers on the most difficult and profound welfare problem in all of factory farming: the distorted genetics of chickens and turkeys.
+This groundbreaking campaign just might permanently alter the nature of the poultry industry by focusing consumers on the most difficult and profound welfare problem in all of factory farming.

 Farm Forward has helped lead this turn towards “broiler” welfare, but more of our energies have focused on providing pro bono consulting services to Frank Reese’s Good Shepherd Poultry Ranch, the leading producer of non-factory farmed poultry in the United States.
 The aim of our work with Good Shepherd is to develop and refine a viable business model for non-factory poultry.
 Our team has spent more than five years both learning from and assisting Good Shepherd with all aspects of their business as they’ve ramped-up their production of heritage chicken and turkey products.